 Unfortunately, no refunds will be made due to bad weather, however in extreme weather conditions Lightwater Valley may allow you to amend your visit date for a small admin fee.

 Our 175 acre site provides free parking for all guests, regardless of whether you arrive in a coach, a minibus or a car!
 Likewise, we provide special parking bays close to the entrance for our guests with disabilities.

 Yes- You can leave the park to go back to your vehicle or to the shopping village at any point.
 All you need to do is to get your hand stamped by the staff on ticket check where you came in before you leave and then show the stamp upon return to the Park.

 A number of our front-line personnel are trained in the provision of first responder first-aid and carry basic medical kits with them at all times.

 No- Unfortunately, the Park is not currently able to offer camping or accommodation, but can recommend local accommodation and camping.
 Our Nearest Campsite is Sleningford Watermill which is located just outside West Tanfield which is approximately 2.5 miles from the park.
 Additionally, there is River Laver Caravan Park in Ripon which both caters for caravans and offers a wide range of static caravans at a respectable price.

-Yes- All visitors who enter the park have to pay the entrance fee, unless they are under the age of 2.
+Yes- All visitors who enter the park have to pay the entrance fee, unless they are 3 years old and under.

 The train runs approximately every 20 minutes.
 (On busier days, please be prepared to wait for up to half an hour)

-Feedback is very important to us so if you pop into our Guest Information Office in the main entrance, they will take your comments and feed them back to the relevant department.
+Feedback is very important to us so if you pop into our Visitor Information Office in the main entrance, they will take your comments and feed them back to the relevant department.